To Salve and Salve Not!: Production

 Bob Camp and Vincent Waller wrote the script for "To Salve and Salve Not!" in late 1991 as part of the second season.
 The script had been approved by the network, but when Spümcø lost the contract for The Ren & Stimpy Show on September 21, 1992, the episode was assigned to the new Games Animation studio.
 Production on the second season was so erratic and late that "To Salve and Salve Not!" was held over for the third season.
 During the Spümcø era, there were two loosely defined types of plots.
 John Kricfalusi's specialty is his "psychodramas" where one of the characters, in particular Ren, would be put through an emotionally wrenching experience.
 Bob Camp's specialty is his "gag reels", which were a collection of gags built loosely around a thin plot.
-In January 1993, the network forbade any more "psychodramas", as they reminded the executives of John while also being the most problematic episodes to censor; Bob Camp would later attempt "psychodramas" of his own style with "Ren Needs Help!".
+In January 1993, the network forbade any more "psychodramas", as they reminded the executives of John while also being the most problematic episodes to censor; Bob Camp would later attempt "psychodramas" of his own style for such episodes as "Ren's Bitter Half", "Hermit Ren" and "Ren Needs Help!".
 Therefore, this episode marked the beginning of what is referred to as the "Games era", which was felt to be a decline in quality compared to the "Spümcø era".